gcanales75/demo-kms/README.md

 1. To encrypt a password *string* run the below command:

     ```sh
-    python3 encrypt-passwd.py `mySuperSecretPasswd`
+    python3 encrypt-passwd.py mySuperSecretPasswd
     ```

+    You could replace `mySuperSecretPasswd` with a different password string

-    You must see a similar output
+    You must see a similar output:

     ```sh
     -->> Encrypting your very secret password